A Little Goat Alum’s Menu Could Make Diners Flock to Goose Island

 “I felt so bad, I took everyone away from a Starbucks and Chipotle on every corner,” says Moore.
 “I thought, I’ve got to do something because I’m going to start losing people.
 Now they have to drive to get food, they have to park.
 The least I can do is get a food truck or something.”

 Two years later, the KDM team — and the area in general — wound up with a lot more than a casual kitchen on wheels.
-In July, Moore opened 1308 Elston, a full-service restaurant and bar channeling speakeasy vibes.
-Perched near the Salt Shed, the new concert venue where the former Morton Salt warehouse once stood.
-It’s just the start of development near Elston and Division, long an industrial area connecting Lincoln Park and West Town.
+In July, Moore opened 1308 Chicago, a Black- and woman-owned full-service restaurant and bar channeling speakeasy vibes.
+Restaurants, and especially bars, owned by Black women remain few and far between on the city’s North Side, and Moore may be part of a sea change led by operators such as Angela Barnes and Renauda Riddle of lauded LGBTQ bar Nobody’s Darling in Andersonville.
+Moore’s location near the Salt Shed, the new concert venue where the former Morton Salt warehouse once stood, also positions her on the front lines of a burgeoning development near Elston and Division, long an industrial area connecting Lincoln Park and West Town.

 With a menu from chef Brooks Hart, formerly of Stephanie Izard’s retro-style Little Goat Diner in West Loop; he also opened Bar Pastoral in Lakeview.
 Hart’s menu highlights vegetarian and seafood dishes, common preferences among team members.
 Though Moore designed the restaurant with employees in mind, it is open to the public at 1308 N. Elston Avenue.
 The restaurant is a worker amenity, much in the way nearby Dusk Bar and Gallery before it closed in May.

-Note: Correction: The original version of this story used the wrong name for the restaurant.
-The restaurant’s name is 1308 Chicago.
-The story has been updated with the correct name.